isotopp/isotopp.github.io/_posts/2020-09-04-mysql-json-data-type.md

 1 row in set (0.00 sec)
 {% endhighlight %}

-Quotes and quoting can be a bit painful, and even confusion.
+Quotes and quoting can be a bit painful, and even confusing.
 Let's put the string `A so-called "string".` into a JSON string, inside an SQL statement.
 To turn this text into a JSON string we need to put double quotes around it, quoting our internal double quotes with backslashes.
 To produce a backslash literal, we need to write a double backslash.

 The result: